TwilightCitizen/Whackapede/README.md

 - Nexus 5 Emulator, APIs 21, 23, 28, and 29.

-- Pixel 3 Harware, API 29.
+- Pixel 3 Hardware, API 29.

 ## Log in Requirements & Credentials for Testing